websight-io/docs/docs/docs/developers/deployment/index.md

 Once developers [create a WebSight project from the Maven archetype](https://www.websight.io/docs/developers/create-and-develop-project/), they produce the following Docker images:

-- `NGINX` image (HTTP server) with addtional project-specific configurations
+- `NGINX image` (web server) with addtional project-specific configurations
-- customized CMS image with core WebSight CE / project-specific modules and configurations
+- customized `CMS image` with core WebSight CE / project-specific modules and configurations

 ## Docker Compose
 With more than one container in the platform, we need a tool for defining and running multi-container Docker applications.
 With Compose, we can use the `Compose YAML` file model to: